Editor | Oct 14, 2017 | 0

-Combat the blues with DEEP underwater VR experience
+Combat anxiety and depression with DEEP underwater VR experience

 VR Film Pro speaks to Owen Harris, developer of VR experience Deep, which uses breathing to control the action, discusses how virtual reality can help combat anxiety and depression.